 Strategic Housing Land Availability Assessment (SHLAA)

 The Council’s first SHLAA was published in March 2008.
 Since this time there have been six revisions.
 The December 2012 revision covered the period 1 April 2011 to 31 March 2012 and in line with Government guidance, included employment sites, making it a Strategic Housing and Employment Land Availability Assessment (SHELAA).
 Following the commissioning of a full Economic Development Study however (published in July 2014) the Council decided to revert back to producing a SHLAA, leaving the assessment of employment land to be covered by that new study.
-The 2012/13 SHLAA was published in December 2013 and covered the period to 30 September 2013.
-The 2013/14 SHLAA was published in October 2014 and covered the period to 30 April 2014.
-An updated SHLAA was published in December 2014 covering the period to November 2014.
-The 2015 SHLAA covering the period to 31 March 2015 is expected to be published in September.
+An updated SHLAA was published in October 2017 covering the period to 31st March 2017.

 Accessing these documents